|Retirement Plans for Small Businesses|

 401(k)s, SIMPLE 401(k)s haven't become a popular option.

 If you don't have any employees (or your spouse is your only employee) an "individual" or "solo" 401(k) plan may be especially attractive.
 Because you have no employees, you won't need to perform discrimination testing, and your plan will be exempt from the requirements of the Employee Retirement Income Security Act of 1974 (ERISA).
-You can make pre-tax contributions of up to $19,500 in 2021, plus an additional $6,500 of pre-tax catch-up contributions if you're age 50 or older (unchanged from 2020).
-You can also make profit-sharing contributions; however, total annual additions to your account in 2021 can't exceed $58,000 (plus any age-50 catch-up contributions).
+You can make pre-tax contributions of up to $22,500 in 2023, plus an additional $7,500 of pre-tax catch-up contributions if you're age 50 or older.
+You can also make profit-sharing contributions; however, total annual additions to your account in 2023 can't exceed $66,000 (plus any age-50 catch-up contributions).

 A 401(k) plan can let employees designate all or part of their elective deferrals as Roth 401(k) contributions.
 Roth 401(k) contributions are made on an after-tax basis, just like Roth IRA contributions.
 Unlike pre-tax contributions to a 401(k) plan, there's no up-front tax benefit — contributions are deducted from pay and transferred to the plan after taxes are calculated.
 Because taxes have already been paid on these amounts, a distribution of Roth 401(k) contributions is always free from federal income tax.
 And all earnings on Roth 401(k) contributions are free from federal income tax if received in a "qualified distribution."